Safety is Our Priority

 At Haile, we believe that an incident-free and injury-free workplace is achievable in today’s mining industry.

 Like every industry, mining has inherent risks.
 But in today’s modern mining era, we believe that with the right training, investment and commitment to health and safety, we can maintain a healthy, safe work environment for our employees.
 It’s not only our obligation, it’s our passion.
-Health and safety is at the heart of everything we do, every day…from the parking lot to the lab to the mine pits.
+Health and safety is at the heart of everything we do, every day…from the parking lot to the mine pits.

 Haile’s Health and Safety Policy